 - 1.1.
 This category of historic motorsport has a variety of periods and categories and is for single-seat and purpose built open two seat racing cars.
-The cars are split into six different class categories: - Class A Wings and Slicks F1, F2, F3, Atlantic, F5000, Formula Ford 2000, Formula South Africa and Formula Sigma (all pre-1986) - Class B Classic Formula Ford (pre 2003 Kent 1600cc engines only) - Class C Historic Formula Ford (pre1981) & SA designed & manufactured Formula Ford pre-1986 - Class D Air cooled Formula Vee (pre-1989) - Class E Purpose-built Sports Cars up to 2000cc engine capacity (pre1967) - Class F Pre 1975 Single Seater Formula race cars and acceptable replicas complying too the regulations of either Class A, B, C, D, E or Pre 1975 Single Seater Formula cars. - 1.2.
-Each category is subject to a set of technical regulations (See Item 8) which need to be read in conjunction with these Regulations and Specifications. - 1.3.
-The final decision as to the eligibility of any vehicle and its period shall rest with the HSSA Eligibility subcommittee whose decision shall be final. - 1.4.
-Before commencing the construction of specialised vehicles and/or replicas, where there are no clear specifications, the concept and plans must be presented to the chairman of HSSA.
-A technical evaluation will be conducted, and approval will be issued or not.
-Cars built in the spirit of a period car must substantially resemble the original after which it is built and must contain NO parts that will provide an unfair advantage.
-Modern components may not be substituted, and the car must resemble the silhouette as well as the technical & mechanical workings of the period.
+The cars are split into seven different class categories: - Class A Wings and Slicks F1, F2, F3, Atlantic, F5000, Formula Ford 2000, Formula South Africa and Formula Sigma (all pre-1986).
+Eligibility will be at the discretion of the HSSA Committee whose decision shall be final. - Class B Classic Formula Ford (pre 2003 Kent 1600cc engines only).
+Regulations can be obtained from the HSSA Committee, - Class C Historic Formula Ford (pre1981) & SA designed & manufactured Formula Ford pre-1986.
+Regulations can be obtained from the HSSA Committee. - Class D Air cooled Formula Vee (pre-1989) Original and Tribute.
+Regulations can be obtained from the HSSA Committee. - Class E Purpose-built Sports Cars up to 2000cc engine capacity (pre1967) Original and Tribute.
+Eligibility will be at the discretion of the HSSA Committee whose decision shall be final, - Class F Front Engine Single Seaters Pre 1975 Original and Tribute.
+Eligibility will be at the discretion of the HSSA Committee whose decision shall be final. - Class G Rear Engine Single Seaters Pre 1967 Original and Tribute.
+Eligibility will be at the discretion of the HSSA Committee whose decision shall be final.